JeongsooWon/MeTel/README.md

 Notes:
 1. If the ordering of the samples is unknown or they are synchronous, the ordering does not matter.
-2. If VAF cannot be determined, input the expected average VAF (0.3 is recommended).
+2. If VAF cannot be determined, input the expected VAF (0.3 is recommended).
 3. Enter a VAF of 0 for samples where the mutation does not occur.

 Running